10 Things a New Dad Can Do to Help with a Babyby Elizabeth MacDonald

 #10 Hire a Cleaner

 There is no greater gift than the gift of not having to scrub bathrooms.
-Weekly or every-other-week, a cleaning service will allow you and your partner to not stress over the house, and instead be together to enjoy this stage of parenthood!
+Weekly or every-other-week, or even once a month a cleaning service will allow you and your partner to not stress over the house, and instead be together to enjoy this stage of parenthood!